Adonais: Summary

 The poet weeps for John Keats, who is dead and who will be long mourned.
 He calls on Urania to mourn for Keats who died in Rome (sts.
 I–VII).
-The poet summons the subject matter of Keats' poetry to weep for him.
+The poet summons the subject matter of Keats's poetry to weep for him.
 It comes and mourns at his bidding (sts.
 VIII–XV).
 Nature, celebrated by Keats in his poetry, mourns him.
 Spring, which brings nature to new life, cannot restore him (sts.
 XVI–XXI).
-Urania rises, goes to Keats' death chamber and laments that she cannot join him in death (sts.
+Urania rises, goes to Keats's death chamber and laments that she cannot join him in death (sts.
 XXII–XXIX).
 Fellow poets mourn the death of Keats: Byron, Thomas Moore, Shelley, and Leigh Hunt (sts.
 XXX–XXXV).
-The anonymous Quarterly Review critic is blamed for Keats' death and chastised (sts.
+The anonymous Quarterly Review critic is blamed for Keats's death and chastised (sts.
 XXXVI–XXXVII).

 The poet urges the mourners not to weep any longer.
 Keats has become a portion of the eternal and is free from the attacks of reviewers.
 He is not dead; it is the living who are dead.
 He has gone where "envy and calumny and hate and pain" cannot reach him.
 He is "made one with Nature."
 His being has been withdrawn into the one Spirit which is responsible for all beauty.
 In eternity, other poets, among them Thomas Chatterton, Sir Philip Sidney, and the Roman poet Lucan, come to greet him (sts.
 XXXVIII–XLVI).
 Let anyone who still mourns Keats send his "spirit's light" beyond space and be filled with hope, or let him go to Rome where Keats is buried.
 Let him "Seek shelter in the shadow of the tomb. / What Adonais is, why fear we to become?"
 He is with the unchanging Spirit, Intellectual Beauty, or Love in heaven.
 By comparison with the clear light of eternity, life is a stain (sts.
 XLVII–LII).

 The poet tells himself he should now depart from life, which has nothing left to offer.
 The One, which is Light, Beauty, Benediction, and Love, now shines on him.
 He feels carried "darkly, fearfully, afar" to where the soul of Keats glows like a star, in the dwelling where those who will live forever are (sts.
 LIII–LV).